MicrosoftDocs/appcenter-docs/docs/sdk/crashes/react-native.md

 > [!NOTE]
 > If `Crashes.setListener` is called more than once, the last one wins; it overrides listeners previously set by `Crashes.setListener`.

-When you receive `onSendingFailed`, it's a non recoverable error such as a **4XX** code which means something seriously wrong happened, for example wrong `appSecret` that cannot be retried.
+Recieving `onSendingFailed` means non-recoverable error such as a **4XX** code occured, like for example wrong `appSecret` which cannot be retrieved.

 Note that this callback will not be triggered if it's a network issue.
-In this case, it would keep retrying (and also pause retries while network is offline and wait for it to become up again).
-In the event we have network issues or we have an outrage on the endpoint and you restart the app, `onBeforeSending` is replayed after process restart.
+In this case, it would keep retrying (and also pause retries on network connection is down, up until connection is up again).
+In case we have network issues or we have an outage on the endpoint and you restart the app, `onBeforeSending` is triggered again after process restart.

 ### Add attachments to a crash report